Shiraishi Island

 Shiraishi Island (白石島, Shiraishi-jima) is an island in the Inland Sea of Japan and is considered part of the municipality of Kasaoka, Okayama Prefecture.
 It is one of six inhabited islands in the Kasaoka Islands, a chain of islands most easily reached from the port city of Kasaoka on Japan's main island, Honshū.

 Demographics

-Shiraishi Island has a year-round, resident population of about 700 people.
+Shiraishi Island has a year-round, resident population of about 350 people.

-Travel and Transport
+Travel and transport

 Shiraishi can be reached by scheduled ferry service from Kasaoka.
+The island is served by both passenger and car ferries, and it takes from 20 to 40 minutes depending on which ferry (standard or express) one takes.
 There are a small number of cars and other vehicles on the island.
+The island has one 6-km road that follows the circumference of the island.
+Most places are accessibly by walking.
+There is no bicycle rental.

-Economy: Tourism, Fishing and Agriculture
+Economy: Tourism, fishing and agriculture

 Most of the resident men work as fisherman while many of the women work in vegetable gardens.
 In the summertime, Shiraishi Island is a popular tourist and weekend destination.
 Summertime visitors enjoy the island's sand beaches and the views out on the Inland Sea.
-The island is often visited by international visitors to Japan, partly because the government operates an inexpensive villa on the island exclusively for international visitors.
+The island is often visited by international visitors to Japan, partly because the government operates an inexpensive guesthouse on the island exclusively for international visitors called the Shiraishi International Villa.
+This is Western style accommodation with a shared bathroom, toilets, and kitchen.
+Japanese style accommodation is available along the beach.